How to Know If Your Pool Has a Leak - Detection Signs & Tests

 Chemical Clues to Pool Leaks

 Unexplained chemical imbalances can indicate leaks, particularly when you're constantly adding the same chemicals.
-If you're repeatedly adding stabilizer (CYA) or find yourself shocking more frequently than normal, fresh water entering through underground leaks might be diluting your chemical levels.
+If you find yourself repeatedly adding stabilizer (CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more →) or shocking more often than normal, the fresh water you keep adding to replace leaked water may be diluting your chemical levels.

 When to Call Professionals